Cod-e-Codes/test-repo/README.md

 ## Overview

 marchat started as a fun weekend project for father-son coding sessions and has evolved into a lightweight, self-hosted terminal chat application designed specifically for developers who love the command line.
-Currently runs with SQLite, with PostgreSQL and MySQL support planned for greater scalability.
+Supports SQLite (default), PostgreSQL, and MySQL for maximum flexibility and scalability.

 **Key Benefits:**
 - **Self-hosted**: No external services required